awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

             break;
 ```

-Be exact with the name of your providers.
+Be exact with the name of your OIDC and SAML providers or strings that match what the [Cognito documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/authorization-endpoint.html) is asking `identity_provider` for social federation.

 Note that the label that appear in the button is displayed using the i18n Amplify system.
 If you want to change the name edit the file _src/strings.js_ and create label that match your provider name.
 Example: